Phantasm (franchise): Development

 In 2004, six years after the release of Phantasm IV: Oblivion, series director Don Coscarelli told Fangoria, "I'd also still like to do another Phantasm film.
 Reggie Bannister and Angus Scrimm are still in great shape and raring to go."

 In March 2005, Coscarelli was in the final stages of talks with New Line Cinema to produce a new entry.
 Reportedly, the new film was "being developed as a relaunch and as a possible trilogy about Mike's coming of age."
 This version never came to fruition.

 Rumors about a sequel were reignited in June 2007 by footage contained in Don Coscarelli's Farewell to the Alamo Drafthouse, featuring Angus Scrimm and A. Michael Baldwin in their roles.
 In an interview, Reggie Bannister stated there was no activity or development of a fifth film but that anything was possible in the future.

 In June 2012, rumors again surfaced that Coscarelli would begin a new Phantasm sequel.
 According to a report on Dread Central, the script was completed and filming would begin later in the year.
 Coscarelli disputed this claim, publicly stating, "I have no solid news to report on a new project now."
 The director, however, was being coy with film news sites.
-According to what Coscarelli and new co-writer-director David Hartman told Entertainment Weekly, the film was shot secretly in and around southern California during 2012 and 2013.
+According to what Coscarelli and new co-writer-director David Hartman told Entertainment Weekly, the film Phantasm: Ravager was shot secretly in and around Southern California during 2012 and 2013.

 On March 26, 2014, news of Ravager's completion was released via various film news sites.
 The next day, a trailer debuted on the film's official site.
 In a 2014 "sneak peek" video preview on the official Phantasm website, director Hartman mentioned in quick passing, "This thing is going to be in the can 2015... for sure."
-By October 2015, Ravager was completed and awaited a distributor.
+By October 2015, Ravager was completed and it was released the following year.

 Reception

 Box office performance

-When comparing Phantasm films to other major horror franchises such as Halloween, A Nightmare on Elm Street, Hellraiser, Scream, Friday the 13th, The Texas Chainsaw Massacre, and Saw, it is one of the lowest grossing horror films but has gained a cult following.
+When comparing Phantasm films to other major horror franchises such as Halloween, A Nightmare on Elm Street, Child's Play, Hellraiser, Scream, Friday the 13th, The Texas Chainsaw Massacre, and Saw, it is one of the lowest grossing horror films but has gained a cult following.

+In popular culture

+A phantasm similar in design to the Tall Man is featured as the main antagonist of the 2017 Mike Tyson Mysteries episode "Mystery on Wall Street", voiced by Jeff Bergman.